-Renew recreation facilities and meet the need for green spaces by securing funding, investing in aging facilities and developing renewal strategies.
+Renew recreation facilities and meet the need for green spaces by securing funding and developing renewal strategies.

 Active Transportation

 Encourage the development and maintenance of active transportation routes.
 Support the planning and design of communities to make active transportation easier to use.